 The over 100 year’s old history of filmmaking in Potsdam can be experienced at the Filmmuseum Potsdam, located in the former horse stables of the Prussian kings.
 Its exhibition „Dreamfactory – 100 Years Film in Babelsberg“ shows the process of film creation from the first idea to the premiere in an experience-oriented and entertaining way.
 In 1993, Filmpark Babelsberg, a film based theme-park, opened its gates.
 Every year, the park is visited by several hundred thousand people, mainly families.

 As a last tip we recommend that you keep your eyes open during a walk through Potsdam.
 You may notice the outdoor film sets of some well-known productions!
 From "Homeland" to "Bridge of Spies", Potsdam's historic city centre is an excellent film setting.
 Not infrequently, streets are closed due to shooting or familiar faces run into you while strolling.
-Imagine you're drinking a coffee in the Dutch Quarter and Claire Danes is sitting across from you...!
+Imagine you're having a coffee in the Dutch Quarter with Claire Danes sitting across from you...!
 Potsdam lives and breathes the film, come here and convince yourself.